Oligonucleotide selective detection by levitated optomechanics

 A random forest model was trained on the Optoanalysis tool parameters with outliers removed.
 The datasets were split into 80\% for training and 20\% for testing.
 Training parameters and features were iterated through, and the optimal combination was selected to the deliver the best model accuracy.
-Due to the limitation in size of the datasets, where the 25A and 25T SiNPs at 1000 $\mu$M ZnCl$_2$ and standard SiNPs data has 64 entries, and the 25T SiNPs at different ZnCl$_2$ concentrations data have 66 entries, the MCCV method was utilized to give a more complete understanding of random forest performance.
-Fig.~\ref{fig4}a shows that the random forest model performs well over the 300 iterations, at best there is perfect accuracy, at worst it is 62\% accurate, the mean accuracy is 87\%.
-This shows agreement with the LDA plot in Fig.~\ref{fig3}a, there more distinct clustering between particle types suggests that classification is successful and above random.
-In Fig.~\ref{fig4}b the model has a good mean accuracy at 73\%, with a minimum of 50\% and maximum of 93\%.
-This aligns with the observations of Fig.~\ref{fig3}b, where there is some distinct clustering, however the similarity between 25T 500 $\mu$M and 750 $\mu$M ZnCl$_2$ SiNPs could explain the weaker performance compared to Fig.~\ref{fig4}a.
-The ranking of mean feature importance in Fig. \ref{fig4}c is in the same order for both models, however the magnitude of importance varies.
+Due to the limitation in size of the datasets, where the 25A and 25T silica nanoparticles at 1000 $\mu$M ZnCl$_2$ and standard silica nanoparticles data has 64 entries, and the 25T silica nanoparticles at different ZnCl$_2$ concentrations data have 66 entries, the MCCV method was utilized to give a more complete understanding of random forest performance.
+Figure \ref{fig4}a shows that the random forest model performs well over the 300 iterations, at best there is perfect accuracy, at worst it is 62\% accurate, the mean accuracy is 87\%.
+This shows agreement with the UMAP plot in Figure 3a with distinct clustering between particle types suggesting that classification not random.
+In Figure \ref{fig4}b the model has a good mean accuracy at 73\%, with a minimum of 50\% and maximum of 93\%.
+An explanation for the weaker mean accuracy in Figure \ref{fig4}b compared to Figure \ref{fig4}a could be the similarity between the DNA binding for 25T 500 $\mu$M and 750 $\mu$M ZnCl$_2$ silica nanoparticles \cite{Huang2022}.
+The ranking of mean feature importance in Figure \ref{fig4}c is in the same order for both models, however the magnitude of importance varies.
 The f$_2$ and f$_3$ A parameters are most important, with the f$_1$ and f$_2$ radii coming in last.
 This suggests a consistent importance of these features to classify the particle groups.
+The f$_3$ radius was not used in any iteration and is therefore not shown.